souryacs/BulkRNASeq/README.md

 Scripts:
 ==========

+Check the following folders for respective scripts and README:

+1. RNASeq_Pipeline

-The folder "RNASeq_Pipeline" contains pipeline to process bulk RNA-seq fastq files, using HISAT2 as the aligner.
-The output is the gene expression files.
+    - Pipeline to process bulk RNA-seq fastq files, using HISAT2 as the aligner.
+    - Output: gene expression
+    - Details are provided in the respective documentation

+2. DESeq2

-The folder "DESeq2" contains the script to run DESeq2 to obtain differentially expressed genes.
+    - Script to run DESeq2 to obtain differentially expressed genes.
+    - Details are provided in the respective documentation

+3. WGCNA:

-The folder "WGCNA" contains the script to run WGCNA to identify networks of interconnected gene regulatory modules.
+    - Script to run WGCNA to identify networks of interconnected gene regulatory modules.

-Individual folders contain separate README files for detailed descriptions.
+    - Details are provided in the respective documentation

 Queries